 Today the common narrative in academia and the media is that this policy was a bad thing, a stain on Australia’s history, and that we’ve progressed beyond such primitive and parochial ideas.
 To the contrary, I think the WAP has been a net positive, and modern Australians owe a debt of gratitude to the political leaders of that era for their foresight and resolve.
 The WAP allowed Australia to pass through its crucial adolescence years as a nation with one overarching culture - British - with other highly compatible Western European cultures being mixed in.
 This provided a solid foundation on which to build a national identity - something that modern Australians (of all ethnic backgrounds) can all unite around.

 If Australia had not implemented the WAP then it is unlikely Australia would have a national identity that spans the entire continent.
 As such, it’s unlikely that we could have formed the commonwealth of Australia, and instead may have ended up with smaller nation states, divided by culture and language.
-In such a scenario, it’s hard to see how we would have withstood the Japanese advance during World War II and it’s unlikely we would have the strong military and economic ties we currently enjoy with America.
+In such a scenario, it’s hard to see how we would have withstood military interference from the likes of China or Indonesia, as it’s unlikely we would have the strong military and economic ties we currently enjoy with America.